Clustering of Local Extrema in Planck CMB maps: Implementation on real data and synthetic data sets

 \subsection{Local extrema statistics of CMB map}

-Critical regions among of excursion sets are the efficient measures to recognize exotic features in the CMB maps.
-To start, we turn to one-point statistics of sharp clipping and local extrema.The latter is complicated due to the conditions required for extrema, while the former is more slightly less sensitive to search probable exotic features.
-The upper panel of Fig. \ref{fig:nextrema} illustrates the total number of peaks and troughs for various component separation methods.
+Critical regions among of excursion sets are efficient measures to recognize exotic features in the CMB maps.
+To start, we turn to one-point statistics of sharp clipping and local extrema.The latter is more complicate due to the conditions required for extrema, while the former is more slightly less sensitive to searching for probable exotic features.